c-jaenicke/i3-setup/README.md

 | `shift + ctrl + space`  | toggle vi mode  |
 | `esc`                   | clear selection |
 | `ctrl + c`              | cancel vim mode |

+## Archive

+### Kvantum

+1. Install the following packages: `kvantum qt6ct`
+2. Start the `kvantum manager` and set a theme.
+3. Start `qt6ct`.
+Set the style to `kvantum` or `kvantum-dark`.
+Do NOT set a user defined style.
+4. Add or change the variable `export QT_QPA_PLATFORMTHEME="qt6ct"` into your `/etc/environment` or your `/home/<user>/.<...>profile` file.
+5. Log out and back in.
+6. Pray it works.
+7. Adjust app specific settings.
+E.g. set the theme in kate, for some reason it doesnt just use the correct theme.

+If this didn't work, try the steps listed below this.

+#### Lxappearance

+1. Install the `lxappearance` and the `breeze-gtk` packages
+2. run `lxappearance` and change the theme
+3. Save and close
+4. Reboot your system